 It uses a microfilmer dust system to trap dust particles that can be as small as 1/2 micron in diameter.
 This will ensure that the user and anyone around will not breathe in any dust as well as keeping the workspace clean and tidy.

-In terms of using this random orbital sander, it features an ergonomic soft grip top and body, which allow for a range of grip positions for operation.
+In terms of using this random orbital sander, it features an ergonomic soft grip top and body.
+This allows you for a range of grip positions for operation.
 The ROS20VSK also generates fairly low vibration thanks to a constant response circuitry as well as producing constant speed under load.

 Overall, it is the best random orbital sander for the money with every feature you require for smoothing any type of wood to your desired finish.Check it Out